Applying Grover-mixer quantum alternating operator ansatz algorithm to higher-order unconstrained binary optimization problems: Preliminaries

 where $I$ stands for the idenitity matrix.
 This operator applies a conditional phase shift only to the $\ket{\rm sym}$ component, effectively performing a selective, global rotation in the Hilbert space.
 Unlike the local rotations of $U_X$, $U_G$ can create superpositions and interference patterns that simultaneously involve all possible states.

 The fundamental difference between the two mixers lies in their interaction with the cost Hamiltonian.
-The sequence of $U_X(\beta_k)$ and $U_C(\gamma_k)$ implements a Trotterized approximation of a quantum quench.
+The sequence of $U_X(\beta_k)$ and $U_C(\gamma_k)$ can be interpreted as a discretized control sequence steering the system in Hilbert space.
 The local nature of $H_X$ means that the algorithm explores the solution space through a series of local moves, which can be advantageous for problems with a benign, local structure but may lead to slower convergence for problems with complex, long-range correlations.
 The GM-QAOA ansatz leverages global operations from the outset.
 The mixer $U_G(\beta_k)$ is equivalent to the diffusion operator in Grover's algorithm.
 When combined with the phase oracle $U_C(\gamma_k)$, it can amplify the probability amplitude of low-energy states more efficiently for certain problem classes.
 This can lead to a faster convergence (in terms of the number of layers $p$) and a higher approximation ratio at fixed $p$, particularly for problems where the optimal solution is markedly different from the average.